moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 ### **Using Python**

-Python provides a flexible and powerful way to interact with the Lens RESTAPI API.
+Python provides a flexible and powerful way to interact with the Lens REST API.
 It is especially useful for building automation scripts or for use in data analysis workflows.
 Ensure that Python and the `requests` library are installed on your system before proceeding.

 1. **Install the `requests` Library:**